-We have audited the consolidated financial statements of the Kansas University Endowment Association (the Company), which comprise the consolidated statements of financial position as of June 30, 2022, and 2021, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").
+We have audited the consolidated financial statements of the Kansas University Endowment Association (KU Endowment), which comprise the consolidated statements of financial position as of June 30, 2023 and 2022, and the related consolidated statements of activities and cash flows for the years then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Kansas University Endowment Association as of June 30, 2022, and 2021, and the related consolidated statements of activities and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KU Endowment at June 30, 2023 and 2022, and the results of its activities and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis For Opinion
+Basis for Opinion

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Company and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
+We are required to be independent of KU Endowment and to meet our other ethical responsibilities in accordance with the relevant ethical requirements relating to our audits.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.